TehGM/tehgm.github.io/content/blog/technology/wordpress-to-hugo/index.md

 ### Importing posts

-Hugo lists few tools to automate migration in its [documentation](https://gohugo.io/tools/migrations/#wordpress).
+Hugo lists a few tools to automate migration in its [documentation](https://gohugo.io/tools/migrations/#wordpress).

 First one is [wordpress-to-hugo-exporter](https://github.com/SchumacherFM/wordpress-to-hugo-exporter).
 Unfortunately this didn't work for me - AwardSpace's web-based file manager does not allow uploading zip files for free tiers, and FileZilla completely refused to connect to the server for some reason - *yet another reason to migrate to Hugo*!
 As an alternative, I could set up a local wordpress instance on my own computer, but that's more effort than it was worth.